ExCaelum/jungle_beats/readme.md

 #### Jungle Beat Methods
 jb.append(data) - Take the data and places it at the end of the linked list.
 (Capable of handling more than one node at a time)

+jb.count - Tells you how many beats are in the list

+jb.play - Plays your beats

 ####  List Methods #
 list.head - Returns the first node